 Do I look like a copywriter to you?

 So, today I stand 4ft 10in in socks.
-I have done since I was about 15.
-For ages I thought I was 4ft 11in, and discovering the truth was no fun either.
-All of my nieces and nephews are now taller than me, including the one who turns 11 this year.
+It's barely more than that in shoes, to be honest.
+And I have done since I was about 15.
+For ages I thought I was 4ft 11in, and discovering the truth was not fun either.

 Rightly or wrongly, people form lasting impressions from first appearances.
-I do it, you do it, we all do it.
-When clients meet me for the first time and clock my height, they make assumptions.
-Mostly about my age, and then about my relative experience.
+When they meet me for the first time and clock my height, they make assumptions.
+Mostly about my age, and then about my relative experience in writing.

 Surely I can't be old enough to have that much copywriting experience?
 Oh yes I can.
-There, now I'm Wee Jimmy Krankie in panto.
-That comparison doesn't do much for my case, really.
+I've been around since 1987 already, and my career kicked off back in 2010.
+I'm on an advisory board, for chrissakes.